 Booking.com iOS app iteration concept

-I was asked what improvements I would make to make the user experience more intuitive and rewarding.
+As part of a remote design interview process, I was asked what improvements I would make to make the user experience more intuitive and rewarding.

 Discovery and Definition